-In agreeing to study at Bethel Bible College, the student has indicated a willingness to participate actively in the overall community life of the College.
+In agreeing to study at Bethel Bible College of the Caribbean - Jamaica, the student has indicated a willingness to participate actively in the overall community life of the College.
 This includes the area of the general upkeep of the College grounds and buildings.

-- A. The workload of the campus will be divided into four main areas namely: - a) Maintenance of buildings and grounds - b) Farm/kitchen garden - c) Transportation and mail collection - d) Library services - B. A team leader is assigned to each of these major areas.
+A. The workload of the campus will be divided into four main areas namely:

+a) Maintenance of buildings and grounds

+- b) Farm/kitchen garden - c) Transportation and mail collection - d) Library services - B. A team leader is assigned to each of these major areas.
 In the event that a student leader is sick, or cannot work during the scheduled time, the Director of Student Services will appoint someone else.
-Any time off must be cleared and approved by the Director of Student Services. - C. Each student leader will be given a team of workers, with each team member being responsible for a particular section of assigned work. - D. Workload will be rotated according to the schedule set by the team leader. - E. Any changes in the work assignment of a team must be cleared and approved by the Director of Student Services. - F. Work hours are as follows: - a) Daily duties are scheduled from 6:30 a.m. to 6:55 a.m.(25 mins.), Mondays through Saturdays (except for scheduled College holidays) - b) Campus Community Services Mondays from 1:30 p.m. to 4:00 p.m.
-(21⁄2 hrs.), and Wednesdays from 1:20 p.m. to 4:20 p.m.
+Any time off must be cleared and approved by the Director of Student Services.
+All requests for time off must be submitted for clearance and approval by the Director of Student Services. - C. Each student leader will be given a team of workers, with each team member being responsible for a particular section of assigned work.
+Each student leader will be assigned a team of individuals, and each team member will be responsible for a specific section of the designated tasks. - D. Workload will be rotated according to the schedule set by the team leader. - E. Any changes in the work assignment of a team must be cleared and approved by the Director of Student Services. - F. Work hours are as follows: - a) Daily duties are scheduled from 6:30 a.m. to 6:55 a.m.(25 mins.), Mondays through Saturdays (except for scheduled College holidays) - b) Campus Community Services Mondays from 1:30 p.m. to 4:00 p.m.
+(21/2 hrs.), and Wednesdays from 1:20 p.m. to 4:20 p.m.
 (3 hrs.). - G. Each student is responsible to sign in and out for campus Community Services.
 No one is allowed to sign in or out for someone else.
-No one is allowed to take the place of another student unless first cleared and approved by the Director of Student Services. - H. Students are not paid for work done.
-The services rendered (Campus Community Services Work Programme) are regarded as the student's contribution to our efforts to provide quality education at a minimum cost to the student. - I. Concerns about work policies should be directed to the student leaders, or the Director of Student Services.
+No one is allowed to take the place of another student unless first cleared and approved by the Director of Student Services.
+Each student is accountable for signing in and out for campus Community Services.
+It is strictly prohibited for anyone to sign in or out on behalf of another student.
+Additionally, no student is allowed to substitute for another student unless they have obtained prior clearance and approval from the Director of Student Services. - H. Students are not remunerated for their work.
+The services they provide through the Campus Community Services Work Programme are considered their contribution to our commitment to delivering quality education at a minimal cost to the student. - I. Concerns about work policies should be directed to the student leaders, or the Director of Student Services.